MaddyKapfhammer/websiteRecreation/content/experience/vigor.md

 ## About Vigor's Software

 `Vigor` is a tool that combines classification algorithms, data generation and predictive analytics to determine the risk that an individual has for health such as cardiovascular disease, type II diabetes, and metabolic syndrome.
 This tool is designed to take in information about a person, including age and physical activity level to generate daily steps taken, heart rate, blood pressure and even more vital signs. `Vigor` also combines querying the NIH's PubMed database, to determine severity of health risks.
-Along with predictive wellness, `Vigor` holds capabilies for data generation for data analytics courses, and customized PubMed querying.
+Along with predictive wellness, `Vigor` holds capabilities for data generation for data analytics courses, and customized PubMed querying.

 ## Connection to Ethics

-`Vigor` was created specifically to help secondary institutions to incoorporate ethics into their computer science departments.
+`Vigor` was created specifically to help secondary institutions to incorporate ethics into their computer science departments.
 This tool allows students to understand the information that can be gathered through fitness data, and have candid conversations about ethical practices in the field of computer science.
-Along with aiding conversations about ethical programming practices, this tool also serves as a glipse into classification algorithms to be used in artificial intelligence courses, and data generation for data analytics and bioinformatics courses at Allegheny College.
+Along with aiding conversations about ethical programming practices, this tool also serves as a glimpse into classification algorithms to be used in artificial intelligence courses, and data generation for data analytics and bioinformatics courses at Allegheny College.

+I work with Allegheny College's Computer Science Department on the Allegheny Ethical CS initiative team.
+Funded by the [Mozilla Responsible CS Challenge](https://foundation.mozilla.org/en/initiatives/responsible-cs/) this group of students and professors strives to integrate ethical computer science practices into its curriculum.

 ## Interested?